 All three of the potential essay prompts for Essay 2 deal with change, growth and transformation.
 This essay is seeking to understand how you handle challenges to your own status quo, and what you learn as a result.
 Flexibility, curiosity and the ability to handle change would be positive personal qualities to demonstrate with whatever example you choose.

 Describe an experience that has fundamentally changed the way you see the world and how it transformed you.

 Traveling for the first time outside your home country may have been another transition.
-Transitioning from University to the work place could have exposed you to new people and a new lifestyle.
 If none of those transitions lead to a topic for this essay you can delve into the smaller incidents in your life.
-A friendship, family experience or trip could have opened your eyes to something new and changed your approach.
+A friendship, family experience, or volunteer opportunity could have opened your eyes to something new about yourself and the world.

 Once you have selected a topic for this essay you will need to explain how you were transformed.
 What was your attitude like before the experience and what are you like now?
 Was the transformation internal or did you change how you approached other people?
-It’s likely you learned something from this transformation and explaining your lessons learned is always a strong finish to an MBA essay.
+Ideally you learned something from this transformation and explaining that lesson learned would be a strong finish.

 Describe a difficult decision you have made and why it was challenging.